-- After having used the Sensor Reheat feature a few times, you may decide you would prefer your food cooked to a different doneness - that is why you would utilize the More/Less pads. - When steam is detected by the Sensor and two beeps sound, the remaining cooking time will appear in the display.
+- If the user desires, More/Less adjustment can be done.
+Press Timer (More) to add 20% more time than suggested.
+Press Clock (Less) to subtract 20% cooking time.
+Press Timer (More) or Clock (Less) before pressing Start. - After having used the Sensor Reheat feature a few times, you may decide you would prefer your food cooked to a different doneness - that is why you would utilize the Timer (More) or Clock (Less) pads. - 3.
+When steam is detected by the Genius Sensor and two beeps sound, the remaining cooking time will appear in the display.

-Casseroles: Add three to four tablespoons of liquid, cover with lid or vented plastic wrap.
+Casseroles: Add 45 to 60 ml (3 to 4 tablespoons) of liquid, cover with lid or vented plastic wrap.
 Stir when time appears in the display window.